-ATG Training, are responsible for delivering 90% of Cytech training in England. offering two short-term apprenticeships for cycle mechanics:
+ATG Training, responsible for delivering 90% of Cytech training in England, offer two short-term apprenticeships for cycle mechanics:

 - Bike Apprenticeship - for working mechanics who want more training and qualifications under their belts.
-This includes a Cycle Maintenance Certificate, Cytech Technical Two and DT Swiss wheel building training, Cycle Maintenance NVQ2 and Keyskills Level 1 or 2.
+This includes a Cycle maintenance cetificate, Cytech technical two training, Cycle maintenance NVQ2 and Keyskills level 1 or 2.

 - Advanced Cycle Apprenticeship - for those who want more technical know-how after completing the standard apprenticeship.
-This includes the Diploma of Cycle Maintenance, Cytech Technical Three training (3 courses), Cycle Maintenance NVQ3 and Keyskills at a minimum of Level 2.
+This includes the Diploma of Cycle Maintenance, Cytech technical three training, Cycle Maintenance NVQ3 and Keyskills at a minimum of Level 2.

 Click here to find out more about apprenticeships with ATG Training.